 Measuring the isotopic signature over time can also help identify when denitrification is taking place.
 During denitrification, nitrogen oxides like nitrate are reduced and eventually form nitrogen gas, causing isotopic fractionation.
 The occurrence of denitrification processes can therefore be identified in the oxygen and nitrogen isotope results.

 Beta Analytic performs fast, ISO 17025-accredited oxygen and nitrogen isotope measurements using an isotope ratio mass spectrometer (IRMS).
-Results are reported within 14 business days.
 The interpretation of δ18O and δ15N results lies with the submitter as familiarity with local hydrological and environmental systems is required.

 Eppich, G. R., Singleton, M. J., Roberts, S. K., Wimpenny, J. B., Derbueis, E., Moran, J. E., Esser, B. K. and Yin, Q. (2012).
 Source determination of anthropogenic NO3 in groundwater by analysis of d15N, d18O and d11B: A case study from San Diego County, California.
 Groundwater Resources Association of California.